 So, lately I have spoken a lot about the disability benefit, Personal Independence Plan (PIP) and it was suggested by my dad that I write a post on what the assessor is looking for.
-So if you have recently got a letter asking you to attend a PIP assessment, I have some insight in what to expect and how to treat the assessment.
+So if you have recently got a letter asking you to attend a PIP assessment, I have some insight on what to expect and how to treat the assessment.
 Here are 5 PIP Preparation tips.

 Now, the first thing you need to be aware of is that the government DO NOT care how your disability affects you and how you struggle, they want to take your benefits away from you and will look for any excuse to do so.

 It is your task to make it as hard for them as possible.

 1. Make sure you have letters and documents to back up your claim.

 - Doctor’s letters going back from when you were a baby,

 - the assessment you had at the driving centre (if you have had one)

 - your school statement (if you had one)

 - letters from people who know you personally and professionally

 - a recent letter from all medical personnel and support workers.